BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/02_1_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 | /root/StackScript - You can manually stop Bitcoin with: sudo systemctl stop bitcoind.service
 | /root/StackScript - You can manually start Bitcoin with: sudo systemctl start bitcoind.service
 ```

+> ⚠️ **LOGGING WARNING:** We've seen some recent versions of Linode
+stop logging before they get to the end, even though they happily
+complete the script.
+If this seems to happen, don't panic, just wait
+the 10 minutes or so and then check things out.

 At that point, your home directory should look like this:

 ```sh